 Electric Vehicles

-MEA estimates between 200-500 electric vehicles currently being operated in our service territory.
+According to DMV data, there are approximately 665 electric vehicles currently being operated in our service territory.

 Quick Facts: